Misioslav/expressvpn/README.md

 ## WHITELIST_DNS

 New env is available.
 It can be used like in the examples below and it is a comma seperated list of dns servers you wish to use and whitelist via iptables.
-Leave empty for default behavior.
+Don't use it or leave empty for default behavior.
 Added by [phynias](https://github.com/phynias), thank you!

 ## HEALTHCHECK